University of Bristol Archery

 Do I have to undertake a beginners' course?

-If you have never completed a beginners' course (at least 6 hours) at an archery club, then you will need to complete a beginners' course before you can attend regular club sessions.
+If you have never completed a beginners' course at an archery club, then you will need to complete a beginners' course before you can attend regular club sessions.

 However, if the coach feels you need to undertake part or all of a beginners' course to refresh, then you'll be expected to do so before we allow you to shoot without constant coaching.
 You can also opt to join the course if you feel that you're a little rusty and would like some pointers (just bare in mind it will be at the pace of an absolute beginner).